-- 6.1 Under the DPA structure the ASF used investor funds to acquire contractual rights from EMA, a company incorporated in the British Virgin Islands.
-Those rights required EMA to, in the future, deliver to the ASF certain "Delivery Parcels", the value of which related to the performance of units in the Underlying Funds purportedly purchased by EMA. - 6.2 EMA appointed GCSL to administer EMA's operations under the DPAs. - AAM, EMA and GCSL provided valuations to Trio for the investments made by the ASF through the DPA structure and Trio used these valuations as the basis for setting the unit prices for the ASF.
-Trio accepted the valuations received from these entities at face value, despite there being no market for the rights acquired by the ASF under the DPA structure, and no other means of readily ascertaining the value of these rights.
+6.1 Under the DPA structure the ASF used investor funds to acquire contractual rights from EMA, a company incorporated in the British Virgin Islands.
+Those rights required EMA to in the future deliver to the ASF certain "Delivery Parcels", the value of which related to the performance of units in the Underlying Funds purportedly purchased by EMA.

-- 6.4 Further, the DPA structure did not provide AAM as investment manager of the ASF, Trio as responsible entity of the ASF or the custodian appointed by Trio any legal or beneficial interest in any units in the Underlying Funds which may have been purchased by EMA with funds provided by the ASF. - 6.5 The ASF's investments in the Underlying Funds were last valued by EMA in September 2009 at \$125.8 million.
+- 6.2 EMA in turn outsourced its functions to GCSL, a Hong Kong based company.
+GCSL was also the administrator for the majority of the Underlying Funds. - 6.3 AAM, EMA and GCSL provided valuations to Trio for the investments made by the ASF through the DPA structure and Trio used these valuations as the basis for setting the unit prices for the ASF.
+Trio accepted the valuations received from these entities at face value, despite there being no market for the rights acquired by the ASF under the DPA structure, and no other means of readily ascertaining the value of these rights. - 6.4 Further, the DPA structure did not provide AAM as investment manager of the ASF, Trio as Responsible Entity of the ASF or the custodian appointed by Trio any legal or beneficial interest in any units in the Underlying Funds which may have been purchased by EMA with funds provided by the ASF. - 6.5 The ASF's investments in the Underlying Funds were last valued by EMA in September 2009 at \$125.8 million.